right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 1. "When I was a kid, my entire goal in life was to be a..." (tell your pre-created story)
 2. "I'm kinda getting wierded-out now...(she'll ask why) Well, I feel like it's my birthday when I'm with you.
 You're becoming a drug for me and I might need to go to rehab now.
 We gotta slow this down.
 Who the hell are you that you can have this power over me?
 It feels weird."
 3. "Did you ever make your own popsicles when you were growing up?"
 (Start childhood stories)
 4. Continually change topics of conversation to establish a wider baseline.
-When you first meet her, very few things connect you.

----

-# THE PASSPORT

-As you progress and change topics frequently, the base upon which your connection rests becomes significantly larger.
+When you first meet her, very few things connect you.As you progress and change topics frequently, the base upon which your connection rests becomes significantly larger.
 The more you know about each other's genuine lives, the more she will feel connected to you.

 ## OPENNESS TOUCH HIERARCHY